AllenDowney/ThinkDSP/README.md

 import thinkdsp
 ```

-Notebooks for the current edition live under `nb/`.
-The first-edition
-tree (`code/` layout) is archived on the `edition-1` branch.

-Shared datasets (CSV, WAV) live under `data/`.
-Notebooks download missing
-files into the working directory when you run them.
+Chapter notebooks in this repo live under `nb/`.
+Shared datasets (CSV, WAV) live under `data/`; notebooks download missing files into the working directory when you run them.

 Here's a notebook that previews what you will see in Chapter 1: